Get Resources and Statuses from FileMaker

 Overview

-By default, DayBack stores resources and statuses with its own settings.
-You can make new resources and statuses, make new folders, and change their sort order as shown here:
+By default, DayBack stores resources and statuses within its own settings.
+This allows you to create new resources and statuses, organize them into folders, and adjust their sort order as shown below:

-• Load only the territories (resource folders) and direct reports (resources) for each sales manager as they log in;
+• Load only the territories (resource folders) and direct reports (resources) relevant to each sales manager as they log in.

-• Keep a complex list of equipment (resources) up to date in FileMaker instead of managing it by hand in DayBack;
+• Maintain a complex list of equipment (resources) up to date in FileMaker instead of managing it by hand in DayBack.

-• User the same value list of project types (statuses) between DayBack and FileMaker.
+• Use the same value list of project types (statuses) in both DayBack and FileMaker, ensuring consistency across platforms.

 Status Example: Send JSON to DayBack

-Take a look at the FileMaker script "Sample Statuses - DayBack" that comes with DayBack.
-This example builds a list of statuses, status colors, and folders in JSON.
-Use the JSON in this script as a guide for how you should format your own JSON; either hard-code it as we're doing or loop through your own records (or your own value list) to build a similar JSON object.
+One example can be found in the FileMaker script titled "Sample Statuses - DayBack," which comes with DayBack.
+This script constructs a list of statuses, status colors, and folders in JSON format.
+You can use the JSON structure from this script as a template for creating your own.
+You can either hard-code it as shown in the example or loop through your records or value lists to build a similar JSON object.

-If you need help writing a script that builds JSON like this, we can write that for you as part of an implementation package.
+If you need assistance in writing a script to generate JSON like this, we can develop it for you as part of an implementation package.

 Here's the code for that action: